-Marukawa Fusen Chewing Gum: Nostalgic Dagashi Bubble Gum Balls
+Marukawa Marble Fusen Gum: Chewing Bubble Gum Dagashi

-A box of Marukawa Fusen Gum is so cheap, being sold for just 10 yen in Japan.
-Therefore, children can enjoy various flavors with small pocket money.
+A box of the Marukawa Marble Fusen Gum is so cheap, being sold for just 20 yen (about 0.2 USD) in Japan.
+Therefore, children can enjoy various flavors even with their small pocket money.

-If the Japanese word, “あたり” is printed inside the box, that means you won the lottery and can have another for free at the shop where you bought the product, while if “はずれ” appears, this means that you lost the lottery.
+What is more, these boxes have a lottery inside, which attracts kids and makes them excited.
+If “あたり” is printed there, that means you won the lottery and can get another for free at the store where you bought the product, while if “はずれ” appears, that means you lost the lottery.

-Finally, according to the ingredient list on the back of the bag, the Marukawa’s bubble gum consists of sugar, glucose, fruit juice (strawberry, orange, grape), starch, gum base, acidifier, gum arabic, scents, calcium lactate, fruit dye, and brightener.
+Finally, according to the ingredient list on the back of the bag, the Marukawa Marble Fusen Gum consists of sugar, dextrose, fruit juice (strawberry, orange, grape), starch, gum base, acidifier, gum arabic, flavoring, calcium lactate, fruit dye, and brightener.